wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/connection.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about how the agentless monitoring of Wazuh works: connection, monitoring, checking the setup, and alert.
+  :description: Wazuh provides a script to connect the agentless endpoint to the Wazuh server using SSH authentication.
+Learn more about it in this section.

 Connection
 ==========